 Caffè Vivo, 29 Broad Chare, Newcastle upon Tyne, England, UK +44 (0)191 232 1331

-Newcastle is blessed with such a multitude of small, independent eateries that it takes something truly exceptional to stand out from the crowd.
+Newcastle is blessed with such a multitude of small, independent restaurants that it takes something truly exceptional to stand out from the crowd.
 Quay Ingredient is a small but perfectly formed coffee house by the river, overlooked by the arches of the Tyne Bridge.
 Early morning wanderers and amblers can take shelter from the perpetual North Sea winds and find sanctuary with one of Quay Ingredient’s exemplary breakfasts.
-Relax over perfectly boiled eggs and toast soldiers whilst Europhiles can indulge in a comforting selection of freshly baked mixed Danish pastries.
+Relax over perfectly boiled eggs and toast soldiers or indulge in a comforting selection of freshly baked mixed Danish pastries.
 Those looking for something filling to kick-start a day’s exploration can opt for the scrambled eggs with white truffle oil served atop a toasted brioche.
-Staying for lunch reveals a world of generously sized sandwiches ranging from garlic and chilli tiger prawn to pulled beef with bourbon BBQ sauce.
+Staying for lunch reveals a world of generously sized sandwiches ranging from garlic and chili tiger prawn to pulled beef with bourbon BBQ sauce.

 Quay Ingredient, 4 Queen Street, Newcastle upon Tyne, UK +44 (0)191 447 2327